Quinnjo/quinnjo.github.io/README.md

 # quinnjo.github.io
-My personal website.
+Repository for my personal website.
 Made with HTML and CSS.